MohammadKani/awesome-chatgpt-prompts/README.md

 > of words and a sentence containing a blank space where one of the words should
 > be inserted.

-## Act as a Software Quality Assurance Tester
+## به عنوان یک Software Quality Assurance Tester

 Contributed by: [@iuzn](https://github.com/iuzn) <mark>Generated by
 ChatGPT</mark>

-> I want you to act as a software quality assurance tester for a new software
+> I want you to به عنوان یک software quality assurance tester for a new software
 > application.
 Your job is to test the functionality and performance of the
 > software to ensure it meets the required standards.
 You will need to write
 > detailed reports on any issues or bugs you encounter, and provide